dubrie/public/books.md

 ### Finished Books

+- Grumption: Relighting the Torch of Freedom with America's Gutsiest Troublemakers by Nick Offerman
 - Peopleware: Productive Projects and Teams by Tom DeMarco :thumbsup:
 - Nudge by Richard H Thaler
 - Ghost In The Wires by Kevin Mitnick